| Miss Frost,

 ANABEL:

-But we were a vicious triangle, Oliver -
+But we were a vicious triangle, Oliver - you must admit it.

 OLIVER: You mean my friendship with Gerald went